You can only yell for help as long as your voice lasts. Here’s why you need to carry a whistle.

 I carry a whistle at all times on my keyring.
 For an easily-carried auditory signalling device, there is nothing better.
 A whistle blast is not normal: People tend to look in the direction where the noise came from.

 Shouting for help, during an emergency, will last as long as your voice does.
-(Remember Leonardo DiCaprio and Kate Winslet floating on that door after the ship went down in “Titanic“?)
+(Remember Leonardo DiCaprio and Kate Winslet floating on that door after the ship went down in “Titanic“?
+The whistle proves its worth about 4.00.)

 And screaming, whooping and hollering won’t carry as far as a shrill whistle, and may be mistaken for something other than a call for help.